Tools and Materials

 Care and Maintenance

-When the family pet makes a mess, allow it to dry, then scoop it up and dispose of it.
-Hose the area down to eliminate and residual waste.
-For urine odors, sprinkle the area with baking soda to neutralize the odor and allow it to sit for 20 minutes, then rinse well with warm water.
+When the family pet makes a mess, allow it to dry and then scoop it up and dispose of it.
+Hose the area down to eliminate any residual waste.
+To neutralize urine odors, sprinkle the area with baking soda, allow it to sit for 20 minutes and then rinse well with warm water.

 Don’t use any cleaning products that are highly acidic or that contain bleach.
 If using commercial cleaning products that are specifically designed for artificial grass, always follow the manufacturer label instructions for usage.